guovza/satnegirji.www/README.md

 </code>
 </pre>

 I'll suggest you to make sure your webserver is configured properly and securely.
+Also modify your webserver to run *.html files as PHP files or rename index.html file as index.php file.

 I'll also suggest you to make sure your webserver sends some additional security related http headers.
 With Apache, you may put the below to your Apache configuration (modify the domain skuolfi.org to suite your own domain):

 <pre>
 <code>